mcregalado/cisco_network_documentation/cisco_netacad/lab5_edit_topologies/README.md

 ## Step 2: Test Connectivity
 1. From **Office-User**, I opened **Desktop → Command Prompt** and pinged **Office-Admin PC (192.168.20.5)** using the command > ping 192.168.20.5.
 2. The ping was successful.
+(To ensure connectivity, I had to configure the DHCP addressing for immediate detection of network configuration details)
 3. I opened a web browser on **Office-User** and accessed **office.srv** to verify connectivity.

 ---